Netflix's 'Queen's Gambit' defamation lawsuit over 'sexist' remark ends in deal

 ‘STRANGER THINGS’ ACTRESS MILLIE BOBBY BROWN SAYS SHE ATTENDS PURDUE UNIVERSITY

-In her lawsuit, Gaprindashvili argued that the statement she "never faced men" was "manifestly false, as well as being grossly sexist and belitting," according to The Hollywood Reporter.
+In her lawsuit, Gaprindashvili argued that the statement she "never faced men" was "manifestly false, as well as being grossly sexist and belittling," according to The Hollywood Reporter.

-She stated that by 1968, when the episode was set, that she had played against at least 59 men, with 10 of them being grandmasters.
+Gaprindashvili stated that by 1968, when the episode was set, she had played against at least 59 men, with 10 of them being grandmasters.

 CLICK HERE TO READ MORE ON FOX BUSINESS